 A highlight of any Lapland expedition is a king crab safari.
 Board a boat, explore a ‘fabulous’ fjord and look out for birds, seals and whales.
 Then trap some tasty crustaceans for lunch.
 Food doesn’t get any more local — or fresh — than this!

 Lapland’s iconic coagulated milk is called Leipäjuusto, but is simply known as Finnish Squeaky Cheese in North America.
 It can be likened to halloumi from Cyprus.
 The name comes from the squeaking noises it makes against your teeth as you chew.
 Finnish people often enjoy it with coffee.

 ‘Lapp’ is the Scandinavian name used to describe the Sami people that have lived here for several thousand years.
 However, this term is also considered offensive and derogatory.
 Some trace it back to an old German word for ‘simpleton’.
 Others think it’s an old Nordic word for ‘patch’, as in patchwork clothing, which they often wore.
 Today, if you wish to honour the Sami people, they refer to their region as Sápmi.

 6. It’s full of saunas.

 To be fair, saunas aren’t just popular in Lapland.
-More than any other country on Earth, the sauna is an intrinsic part of life in Finland.
-It’s estimated there are two million saunas in the country, or one for every 2.65 people.
-From urban apartments to country houses people love these hot wooden rooms.
+More than in any other country on Earth, the sauna is an intrinsic part of life in Finland.
+There are an estimated two million saunas in the country or one for every 2.65 people.
+From urban apartments to country houses, people love these hot wooden rooms.
 While we won’t visit it on our trip, there is even a sauna gondola – the only one in the world – at the Yllas ski resort.